NahianIbnat-2000/AWS-Pipeline/README.md

 All three news sources showed remarkably similar sentiment distributions.
 This suggests relatively balanced reporting on BNP with no strong editorial bias.
 AWS Translate successfully preserved sentiment in 85% of Bangla articles, political and cultural context sometimes might got lost in translation.
 60% of articles were classified as NEUTRAL, reflects professional journalistic standards in Bangladesh.

-##### About this project
+#### About this project

-This article was written as part of the curriculum of data engineering and analysis courses offered at the Central European University’s Department of Economics.
-Special thanks go to Zoltan Toth for providing guidance and AWS ecosystem exposure throughout the Data Engineering 1 course.
+This analysis was conducted as part of an academic assignment exploring AWS cloud services of data engineering and analysis courses offered at the Central European University’s Department of Economics.
+Special thanks go to Zoltan Toth and Naida Dzigal for providing guidance and AWS ecosystem exposure throughout the Data Engineering 1 course.